 Executive Summary

-The European Union now officially recognizes that asbestos exposure causes laryngeal cancer, ovarian cancer, and pleural plaques—joining mesothelioma and asbestosis on the list of compensable occupational diseases.
-This expansion is based on peer-reviewed epidemiological evidence and represents a stronger international consensus on asbestos-related disease.
+The European Union now officially recognizes that asbestos exposure causes laryngeal cancer, ovarian cancer, and pleural plaques—joining mesothelioma and asbestosis on the list of compensable occupational diseases.[10]
+This expansion is based on peer-reviewed epidemiological evidence and represents a stronger international consensus on fiber-related disease.[6]
 For US workers, this European recognition strengthens litigation arguments, supports claims before asbestos trust funds, and may prompt American regulatory agencies to follow suit.
 Mesothelioma victims and their families should understand how this international shift affects their eligibility for compensation and what additional evidence may support their claims.

 Estimated increased ovarian cancer risk among women with heavy asbestos exposure